Walshkev/cs361-final/README.md

 ## What to Do

 1. Fork this repo.
-Clone your fork to your computer.as
+Clone your fork to your computer.

 2. Refactor the code so that it follows the principles introduced this quarter.
 Anything in the code can be changed, but the output should